hapax/hapax.github.io/assets/bhqc.md

 computation is it doing, and what is the output from that?
 We'll actually start with the output, and then reverse engineer the computational task it's performing.
+In 1975, Stephen Hawking made the most important calculation of his life.

 <!-- In 1975, Stephen Hawking made the most important calculation of his
 life.